 Now that outgoing Internet access can be controlled on networks, all printers can be easily blocked from accessing the Internet.
 Most MFPs or printers never really need to have direct access to the Internet.
 Adversaries from outside of your building printers cannot access any footholds or possible malicious software on the printers if you block access to the Internet by default.

 Let’s move on to proper protection of those devices.
 As discussed, convenience is the reason we allow anyone to print or access the devices for different reasons or business functions.
-However, we do need to keep security in the top of our mind in this age of the cyber-crime epidemic—for all devices, not just printers.
+However, we do need to keep security in the top of our mind in this age of the cyber security-crime epidemic—for all devices, not just printers.
 Default passwords must always be changed.
 Employee’s awareness and printing behaviors should be clearly defined in an Acceptable Use Policy—probably one of the most important policies everyone should have describing the do’s and don’ts of the company’s information systems and networks.

 I am a strong believer of not allowing cloud printing for businesses.
 There should be other secure means implemented if there is a need for employees to print when they are outside the office.
 Even then, the overall risk of remote access and printing should be thoroughly evaluated for security.

 One newer function on most MFPs will now allow you to perform data scrubbing.
 This is a simple configuration that helps prevent easy access to sensitive information that may have been stored on the device itself.
 I strongly recommend, wherever possible, to configure nightly maintenance of those devices that will clear out all of the data accrued during the day.
 This helps mitigate the volume of sensitive information that may be accessible in an event of a compromise.